magarenzo/Minimalist-GroupMe-Bot/README.md

 ---

-<i>groupMeBot.sh</i> is a Shell script containing only 3 lines of code:
+<i>groupMeBot.sh</i> contains only 3 lines of code (you can easily decrease this number by piping commands together or increase this number to make the bot do more work; it all depends on what you want it to do):

 * `var=$(head -n1 ./facts.txt)` sets a variable equal to the first line of a text file.